Probate Q&A Series

 Conclusion and Next Steps

-Formally renouncing your role as executor in a North Carolina probate estate involves clear, timely action under N.C.G.S. § 28A-13-3.
-Failing to meet the requirements can leave you responsible for managing the estate despite your wishes.
+Formally renouncing your role as executor in a North Carolina probate estate involves filing a written renunciation that complies with N.C.G.S. § 28A-13-3.
+Failing to do so can delay appointment of a successor personal representative.

 If you have questions or face complications, you do not have to navigate the process alone.
 Pierce Law Group’s probate attorneys have guided many individuals through renunciations and related matters.
 Contact us for personalized guidance.